MastaTabs/at2/README.md

    . updated incomplete key reference information in Help and .mht file . fixed waiting for key release when putting notes with MidiBoard . fixed non-blinking track flag and file overwrite bug
-     in ‘per track’ recording mode
+     in ï¿½per trackï¿½ recording mode
-   . reverted back to “FT” as default typing mode
+   . reverted back to ï¿½FTï¿½ as default typing mode

 * SDL/Linux version 2.4.13